QuickBooks Blog

 taxes

-How to calculate sales tax and avoid audits
+How to calculate sales tax and avoid audits in 2025

 Using this guide, we’ll walk you through the intricacies of sales tax.
 We’ll start by defining sales tax, including how to collect it and how to pay it.
-Then we’ll dive into how to avoid sales tax audits.
+Then, we’ll dive into how to avoid sales tax audits.

 What is sales tax?